 Everything seemed to be covered by a haze of sawdust.
 It was a happy and peaceful place.

 Giorgio uses many different woods - olive, ash, maple, oak, and walnut and cherry from wood farms.
-Yes they exist.
-For us, he cranked-up his sixty year old wood lathe on which he’s been turning out art pieces on it for sixteen years without a single breakdown.
+For us, he cranked-up his sixty-year-old wood lathe on which he’s been turning out art pieces on it for sixteen years without a single breakdown.